Freight Shipping from Denver to Las Vegas

 How much does it cost to ship freight from Denver to Las Vegas?

-Full truckload (FTL) rates from Denver, CO to Las Vegas, NV currently range from $1,692-$2,086 for a standard dry van load over the 787-mile route.
+Full truckload (FTL) rates from Denver, CO to Las Vegas, NV currently range $1,692-$2,086 (roughly $2.15-$2.67 per mile over 787 miles).
 LTL shipments typically cost $633-$1,069 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Las Vegas?

-Standard FTL transit from Denver to Las Vegas is approximately 14 hrs by truck over 787 miles.
+Standard FTL transit from Denver to Las Vegas is approximately 14 hrs by truck over 787 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Irondale Intermodal to UP Las Vegas Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Denver to Las Vegas freight?